-Mr. John Baltrus of NETL with the permission from Dr. Anthony Cuigini and Dr. Richard P. Noceti helped us in conducting XPS and SEM/EDS analyses of two carbon-coated catalyst extrudate samples.
+Mr. John Baltrus of NETL with the permission from Dr. Richard P. Noceti conducted XPS and SEM/EDS analyses of two carbon-coated catalyst extrudate samples.
 The results can be summarized as follows:

-(a) Carbon-Coated SOTA Cs-Promoted Zinc Chromite Catalyst Extrudate
+(A) Carbon-Coated SOTA Cs-Promoted Zinc Chromite Catalyst Extrudate

 The major surface elements on both the side and end of the extrudate were C, O, Zn, Cr, and Cs.
 The carbon appeared to be graphite.
-XPS indicated that the cross section of the extrudate contained more carbon and less zinc than those at the extrudate wall.
+XPS indicated that the cross section of the extrudate contained more carbon and less zinc than those at the extrudate w all.
 However, the Cs concentration was uniform throughout.